regulate-tech/nhstech/subject-mrc/README.md

 ## Usage

-The simplest way to explore the data is to make a copy of the notebook [nhstech_project_paper.ipynb](nhstech_project_paper.ipynb) in Google Colab.
+The simplest way to explore the data is to run the notebooks.

-You can also make a local copy if you use Jupyter on your own machine or just copy out the Python code.
+You can also explore the interactive output via the `docs` directory.